trisberg/big-data-2015/hello-cloud/README.md

 Before you run the word count demo you need to do the following:

+If you are using the SequenceIQ hadoop Docker image you need to start the Job History server and also set the path for the `hadoop` command.

+    export PATH=$PATH:/usr/local/hadoop/bin
+    /usr/local/hadoop/sbin/mr-jobhistory-daemon.sh start historyserver

 Create directories in HDFS on the Hadoop system:

     hadoop fs -mkdir /tmp